-This documentation describes one in a series of public use event files from the 2019 Medical Expenditure Panel Survey (MEPS) Household (HC) and Medical Provider Components (MPC).
-Released as an ASCII data file (with related SAS, SPSS, Stata, R, and SPSS programming statements) and a SAS data set, SAS transport file, Stata data set, and Excel file, this public use file provides detailed information on outpatient visits for a nationally representative sample of the civilian noninstitutionalized population of the United States and can be used to make estimates of outpatient utilization and expenditures for calendar year 2019.
-The file contains 55 variables and has a logical record length of 308 with an additional 2-byte carriage return/line feed at the end of each record.
-As illustrated below, this file consists of MEPS survey data obtained in the 2019 portion of Round 3, and Rounds 4 and 5 for Panel 23, as well as Rounds 1, 2, and the 2019 portion of Round 3 for Panel 24 (i.e., the rounds for the MEPS panels covering calendar year 2019).
+This documentation describes one in a series of public use event files from the 2020 Medical Expenditure Panel Survey (MEPS) Household (HC) and Medical Provider Components (MPC).
+Released as an ASCII data file (with related SAS, SPSS, R, and Stata programming statements and data user information) and a SAS data set, SAS transport file, Stata data set, and Excel file, this public use file provides detailed information on outpatient visits for a nationally representative sample of the civilian noninstitutionalized population of the United States and can be used to make estimates of outpatient utilization and expenditures for calendar year 2020.
+The file contains 57 variables and has a logical record length of 313 with an additional 2-byte carriage return/line feed at the end of each record.
+As illustrated below, this file consists of MEPS survey data obtained in Round 6 and the 2020 portion of Round 7 for Panel 23; the 2020 portion of Rounds 3 and 5, and all of Round 4 for Panel 24; and Rounds 1, 2, and the 2020 portion of Round 3 for Panel 25 (i.e., the rounds for the MEPS panels covering calendar year 2020).